 Number problems at primary level to work on with others.

 How would you count the number of fingers in these pictures?

-Use the information to work out how many gifts there are in each
+Use your logical reasoning to work out how many cows and how many sheep there are in each field.

 What is the sum of all the three digit whole numbers?